-Tom reaches to the bedside table for a mirror and takes a look at himself.
+(Tom reaches to the bedside table for the mirror and takes a look at himself.)
+Shit.

-TOM (CONT'D) Shit.
 Gawd.
-STEVE Hurt?

 Yeah.
+Hurt?

+No, but -

-TOM No, but -STEVE Anyway, man, I brought the clothes you asked for - white shirt, blue tie, that okay?
+Anyway, man, I brought the clothes you asked for - white shirt, blue tie, that okay?
 What's this teleconference thing anyway?

+A TNRC hearing.

+(explaining happily)

-TOM A TNRC hearing. (he explains happily) I finally found a clinic that does nephrodesis reversals, but I have to present my case in front of some committee, and they decide.
-STEVE Who's they?
-TOM A panel of three physicians, apparently.
-STEVE Why do they get to decide?
+I finally found a clinic that does nephrodesis reversals, but I have to present my case in front of some committee, and they decide.

+Who's they?

+A panel of three physicians, apparently.

+Why do they get to decide?

 Tom's good mood about the TNRC begins to fade.

 TOM Good question.
+Anyway -

-Anyway -Steve looks at his watch.
+Steve looks at his watch.

-STEVE Hey, I'd like to stay and chat - but - well - things to see, people to do!
+Hey, I'd like to stay and chat - but - well - things to see, people to do!

 He grins, and leaves.
 Tom's cheer instantly turns to despondency.
 He used to have things to and people to see.
-INT.
-CLINIC ROOM -- DAY Tom's cellphone rings; he answers it.
-TOM Hello? (beat) Oh, hey, Beth -(beat) So-so.
-I'm not throwing up as much, but I'm still tired all the time and I've got this weird ugly rash -(long beat) I made another bunch of calls -(beat, then placating) No, I'm -(long beat) Shit happens? (beat, he can't believe she said that) Get used to it?
-What's that supposed to mean? (long beat) Yes, I heard you. (beat) Of course, I'm happy for you.
-Congratulations. (he doesn't sound happy, he sounds jealous) Yeah -(beat)

-He looks at the receiver, puzzled - she's hung up on him.
+Tom's cellphone rings; he answers it.

+Hello? (pause) Oh, hey, Beth -(pause) So-so.
+I'm not throwing up as much, but I'm still tired all the time - and I've got this weird ugly rash -(long pause) I made another bunch of calls - (pause) (placating) No, I'm -(long pause) Shit happens? (pause) Get used to it? (he can't believe she said that) What's that supposed to mean? (long pause) Yes, I heard you. (pause) Of course, I'm happy for you.
+Congratulations. (he doesn't sound happy, he sounds jealous) Yeah -(pause) (He looks at the receiver, puzzled-- she's hung up on him.)